What's the History of Your Cottage?

 Finding Building Permits

 UIC's online Chicago Building Permits Digital Collection features scans of microfilms of building permit books which have since been lost.
 Start by looking up the address in the alphabetical street index.
-You can jump ahead in each microfilm by entering a page number at the top of the screen.
+You can jump ahead in each microfilm reel by entering a page number at the top of the screen.
 If the scan is difficult to read, experiment with the Settings at the top of the screen to adjust brightness and contrast, or click the Enhance button on or off.
 The Download button lets you save the image.

-If the card is impossible to read, or doesn't exist for your address, you may still be able to find the house age from newspaper archives or property records.
 In the example below, building permit #1362 for the cottage at 843 N. Monticello Ave (old address 406 Tinkham) in Humboldt Park was issued April 22, 1890.

 Go back to the home screen of the Building Permits Collection to access the Building Permit Ledgers microfilms to find the building permit by date.
 Permits for some years are divided into north or south or other areas of the city.
-More than one area may be on the same microfilm roll, so you may have to jump forward or back to find where one area's permits end and another's begin.
+More than one area may be on the same microfilm reel, so you may have to jump forward or back on the reel to find where one area's permits end and another's begin.
 The building permit number can help find the right section and page of the microfilm, especially if the date on the index card is illegible.
 Finally on page 153 we find building permit #1362 for 406 Tinkham (843 N Monticello):

 Zoom in to read the small print and use the Scissors to crop the image to a smaller area before saving the image for your records.
 In our example, building permit #1362 was issued to owner H. Hartman for building a 1-story 20' x 34' cottage.